 Erectile dysfunction (impotence)

-Erection problems (impotence) are very common, particularly in men over 40.
-It's usually nothing to worry about, but you should see a GP if it keeps happening.
-It could be the sign of a more serious problem.
+Erectile dysfunction (impotence) is very common, particularly in men over 40.
+It's usually nothing to worry about, but see a GP if it keeps happening.

 Most men occasionally fail to get or keep an erection.

-This is usually caused by stress, tiredness, anxiety or drinking too much alcohol, and it's nothing to worry about.
+This is usually caused by stress, tiredness or drinking too much alcohol, and it's nothing to worry about.

-If it happens more often, it may be caused by physical health or emotional problems.
+If erectile dysfunction happens often, it may be caused by a condition such as:

 Non-urgent advice: See a GP or go to a sexual health clinic if: